xenris/nbavr/reference.md

 This reference is a work in progress, but should contain enough to get started, along with the examples.

+(This reference isn't automatically generated, so it will most likely be perpetually slightly out of date.)

 ## Task Manager

 ```c